You've gotten a copy of this every time you rented an apartment. Here's another. I'll stick one in your file, too.

 At HOWNW.com, you can search for programs that can assist with down payments, etc. Beginning 2019, Oregon buyers can also take advantage of a First Time Buyer Savings Account (which you open at any bank), which allows a $5000 deduction on taxes.

 Got a remodeling project planned in that new house? (of course you do, don't be silly) In Portland, start at the Bureau of Development Services to see if you need a permit - and of course, check the average cost of your project based on this guide updated yearly by Pillar to Post.
+You'll also want to check with the Construction Contractor's Board to make sure your contractor is licensed and to see if they've had any complains.

 I'll admit it: I'm going to have you sign something right away.
 Oregon real estate law says I have to, at our first "substantive meeting."
 You'll have to sign something saying you got told about it a number of places in the paperwork as we move through your sale, in fact; it's kind of a big deal.
 There's even a brochure about it, which you should download and read.